viceroypenguin/SuperLinq/Source/SuperLinq.Async/readme.md

 This method has 2 overloads.

+### InnerJoin

+Performs an inner join of two sequences.
+A parameter is available to select between join techniques of Loop, Hash, and Merge.

+This method has 4 overloads.

 ### Insert

 Inserts the elements of a sequence into another sequence at a specified index.